RickCogley/keyboards/README.md

 # Keyboard Configurations
+## Ultimate Hacking Keyboard

+This keyboard is easily configurable with its "Agent" software, which also does firmware updates.
+Agent lets you export a text configuration file, which I am saving in this repo.

+When doing firmware updates, note that you need to shut down Karabiner Elements, and connect the keyboard directly to the Mac, not via a USB hub.

 ## Keyboard.io Model 01-Q

 I use a Mac laptop, with a Japanese keyboard, so I'm not only getting used to US positioning on the Model 01, but also just the general difference of having thumb keys.